ChameleonCloud/docs/source/technical/reservations/cli_reservations.rst

 .. _reservation-cli-vlan:

-Creating a Lease to Reserve a VLAN Segment
+Creating a lease to reserve a VLAN segment
 ------------------------------------------

 To create a lease, use the ``lease-create`` command.
 The following arguments are